Do Bike Helmets Actually Work?

 A bike helmet isn’t as important as learning how to navigate streets.
 Here are some tips to remember when cycling:

-• Complies with U.S. CPSC Safety Standard for Bicycle Helmets for Persons Age 5 and Older
+• READY TO GO THE EXTRA MILE: Complies with U.S. CPSC Safety Standard for Bicycle Helmets for Persons Age 1 and Older (Extended Head Coverage).
+Twenty air vents keep you cool – this Schwinn bike helmet is ready for the adventure.

 Here is a chart outlining the frequency of bike helmet injuries categorized by age groups yearly: